A peek at Vaxart Inc. (VXRT): Who has invested in It?

 The top institutional shareholder in the company is State Street Corporation with over 9.44 million shares valued at $53.93 million.
 The investor’s holdings represent 8.02% of the VXRT Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 5.16 million shares valued at $29.48 million to account for 4.38% of the shares outstanding.
 The other top investors are Blackrock Inc. which holds 4.94 million shares representing 4.19% and valued at over $28.19 million, while RA Capital Management, L.P. holds 2.33% of the shares totaling 2.74 million with a market value of $15.66 million.

-Vaxart Inc. (NASDAQ: VXRT) is -1.23% lower on its value in year-to-date trading and has touched a low of $1.60 and a high of $24.90 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The VXRT stock was last observed hovering at around $5.99 in the last trading session, with the day’s loss setting it -0.35% off its average median price target of $11.50 for the next 12 months.
-It is also 56.62% off the consensus price target high of $13.00 offered by 2 analysts, but current levels are 43.6% higher than the price target low of $10.00 for the same period.
+Vaxart Inc. (NASDAQ: VXRT) is 4.90% higher on its value in year-to-date trading and has touched a low of $1.60 and a high of $24.90 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The VXRT stock was last observed hovering at around $6.10 in the last trading session, with the day’s loss setting it -0.11% off its average median price target of $11.50 for the next 12 months.
+It is also 53.92% off the consensus price target high of $13.00 offered by 2 analysts, but current levels are 40.1% higher than the price target low of $10.00 for the same period.

 Vaxart Inc. (VXRT) Analyst Forecasts